diogocavilha/fancy-git/README.md

 | fancygit human              | Change prompt to the human readable style.
 | fancygit dark               | Change prompt to the dark style.
 | fancygit dark-double-line   | Change prompt to the dark style in double line.
+| fancygit light              | Change prompt to the light style.
+| fancygit light-double-line  | Change prompt to the light style in double line.

 ### Git suggested colors